The information in this brief is intended for educational use only.

 This brief provides a summary of the CHOICES Learning Collaborative Partnership simulation model of training for Mississippi licensed child care providers to reduce young children’s non-educational screen time.
 Child care program staff would be offered training in the Fit5Kids program1 to support families in reducing home screen time.

-Over the past three decades, more and more people have developed obesity.2 Today, nearly nine percent of 2-5 year olds have obesity.3 Now labeled as an epidemic, health care costs for treating obesity-related health conditions such as heart disease and diabetes range from $147 billion to nearly $210 billion per year.4 While multiple strategies are needed to reverse the epidemic, emerging prevention strategies directed at children show great promise for addressing the epidemic.5 A large body of evidence shows that limiting time watching non-educational television helps kids grow up at a healthy weight.6
+Over the past three decades, more and more people have developed obesity.2 Today, nearly nine percent of 2-5 year olds have obesity.3 Now labeled as an epidemic, health care costs for treating obesity-related health conditions such as heart disease and diabetes were $147 billion in 2008.4 While multiple strategies are needed to reverse the epidemic, emerging prevention strategies directed at children show great promise for addressing the epidemic.5 A large body of evidence shows that limiting time watching non-educational television helps kids grow up at a healthy weight.6

 In Mississippi, approximately 35% of 2-5 year olds attend a licensed child care program, either a center or a family daycare home.7 Licensed programs can offer healthy, nurturing environments for children,8 and this training approach can support programs in helping families adopt healthier screen time habits at home.1